A wall with a tv mounted into metal studs

 Once you’ve mounted your TV and secured the cables, it’s essential to test its stability before using it.
 Make sure the mount is holding the TV in place correctly, and the cables are not putting any undue pressure on the mount.
 Try adjusting the TV’s position to ensure it’s securely mounted.

-See also How to Install Tv Mount 400mm X 200mm
+See also How to Install Tv to Wall Mount

 It’s also a good idea to check the wall or surface where the mount is attached.
 Ensure that it’s sturdy enough to support the weight of the TV and the mount.
 If you’re unsure, consult a professional or use a stud finder to locate the strongest points on the wall.
 Additionally, make sure the TV is level and not tilted to one side or the other.
 A tilted TV can cause strain on the mount and potentially lead to it falling off the wall.